Wake teachers have to wait for COVID vaccinations. It could be 'weeks to months.'

 Some school employees thanked the board for staying with remote learning.

-"I know how much pressure is on all of you to make the 'right' decision, even though your decisions will never be able to please everyone," wrote Courtney Richardson a 2nd-grade teacher.
-"I thank you dearly, because while not a popular choice, this is the safest choice for students, staff, teachers, families, and community members,"
+"I know how much pressure is on all of you to make the 'right' decision, even though your decisions will never be able to please everyone," wrote Courtney Richardson, who teaches second grade.
+"I thank you dearly, because while not a popular choice, this is the safest choice for students, staff, teachers, families, and community members."

 Amanda Boyd, another Wake teacher, told the board that she was exposed to COVID at school.

-But some peopled voiced their frustration at teachers for not wanting to return at this time.
+But some people voiced their frustration at teachers for not wanting to return at this time.

 Some people complained that suspending in-person classes is hurting students academically, socially and emotionally.